woocommerce/our-team/readme.txt

 = 1.0.2 =
 * Fixed typo in the team members archive slug.
 Kudos digitales.
+* title, before_title and after_title params are now passed to shortcode.
 * Team member css class is now filterable allowing custom unique clases.
 * Prepended all filters woothemes_our_team_